 I shoot again, and it is a hit, but there is not much reaction.
 He stops, and I put the 3rd round in.
 He goes a short way and is down.
 Finishing shot and done old Bull shredded ear and battle scars.
 I couldn’t be happier at the start of our African management and trophy hunt.

 Loaded and returned to Nicks for a refreshment, an excellent dinner, and a couple more refreshments.
 Not bad, considering our official hunt didn’t start till tomorrow.

 About Nicks African Management and Trophy Package

-The only problem was his backup was a single Cab as his other double cab had an engagement with a Kudu the week before and was in the body shop.
-My great-nephew was on a seven animal Trophy package and hunting with his PH Nadine, a fine young lady from the area whose father is also a PH, and she is carrying on the family tradition.
+The only problem was his backup was a single Cab, as his other double cab had an engagement with a Kudu the week before and was in the body shop.
+My great-nephew was on a seven-animal Trophy package and hunting with his PH Nadine, a fine young lady from the area whose father is also a PH, and she is carrying on the family tradition.
 30 yrs young but very skilled and a 9 yr Veteran as a PH.
-Call my great-nephew is a young Texan of 20 who grew up hunting and shares an outfitting Operation in the family.
+My great-nephew is a young Texan of 20 who grew up hunting and shares an outfitting operation in the family.

 20 Animal South African Management Hunt Package